 - soap molds

 If using a prepackaged soap base, start by weighing or guestimating the amount of soap you’ll need.
 (I don’t have a kitchen scale, so I just eyeballed it, using approximately 1 cup of soap and 1/2 cup of colloidal oatmeal to make three regular-size bars.)
-Cut the soap into chunks and add to double boiler or microwaveable dish.
+Cut the soap into chunks and add to a double boiler or microwaveable dish.

 If using Ivory soap, grate the soap into a double boiler or microwaveable dish.